Nenjathai Allitha

 Nenjathai Allitha is a 1984 Indian Tamil-language romantic drama film directed by Ameerjan, starring Mohan, Naresh and Sadhana.
 It was released on 4 May 1984.

 Plot

-Mohan and Naresh love Sadhana, while she loves Naresh only.
-The film has many twists which make Sadhana accept Mohan's love, but Naresh resurfaces.
-The climax reveals who wins Sadhana's love.
+Mohan and Murali love Radhika, while she loves Murali only.
+The film has many twists which make Sadhana accept Mohan's love, but Murali resurfaces.
+The climax reveals who wins Radhika's love.